Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO

-This section demonstrates the influence of the proposed improvements on the SE performance across multiple distributed combining strategies and local weights.
-We consider a network with $M $ APs and $T$ UEs, uniformly distributed in a square area of size $1 \times 1$ km$^2$.
-The parameters are mentioned in Table \ref{tab:sim-params}.
-Large-scale fading coefficients (LSFCs) are generated according to the model in~\cite{bjornson2020scalable}, incorporating shadow fading.
-Pilots are assigned using the scalable pilot assignment strategy from~\cite{bjornson2020scalable}, ensuring efficient reuse under limited pilot resources.
-All APs are assumed to operate at full transmit power during both pilot training and data transmission.
-For the baseline PFZF and PWPFZF schemes, UE grouping is performed using a $90\%$ of total LSFCs received at the AP, which we identified using numerical simulation as providing the best performance.
-To ensure statistical reliability, all reported results are averaged over 500 independent simulation realizations.
+We consider a network with $M =100$ APs with $A =8$ antennas each and $T=100$ UEs, uniformly distributed in a square area of size $1 \times 1$ km$^2$.
+The LSFCs are generated according to the model in~\cite{bjornson2020scalable}, incorporating shadow fading with standard deviation of 8 dB.
+Pilots are assigned using the scalable pilot assignment strategy from~\cite{bjornson2020scalable}.
+All UEs are assumed to operate at full transmit power of 100 mW.
+For the baseline PFZF and PWPFZF schemes, UE grouping is performed using $90\%$ of total LSFCs received at the AP, as identified via numerical simulation, to provide the best performance.
+Also $\mathcal{K}_t$ denotes the set of UEs that have atleast one serving AP in common with UE $t$.
+To ensure statistical reliability, all reported results are averaged over 500 independent network realizations.